ccnmtl/compiled3/content/articles/cloning-arbitrary-django-objects.md

 ```

 To clone the whole course, I have to deal with the relations of the
 course manually.
+Each course has relations Topics and Users (the
-Because Django doesn’t know that I want to clone all
+course's instructors), and I only want to create a clone of the
-the course’s topics and graphs, but not some relations like, for
-example, the users.
+Topics.
+There is also some special handling needed for the General
+(default) topic of each course, noted in the comments below.

 ```
 # Course is called Cohort here (it's just a more general